Richard Lee Tabler: Mohamed-Amine Rahmouni and Haitham Frank Zayed

-On November 26, 2004, at a nightclub in Killeen, 25-year-old Richard Tabler and his accomplice, a 18-year-old Fort Hood soldier Timothy Doan Payne, shot and murdered a strip club manager and another male victim.
+On November 26, 2004, at a nightclub in Killeen, 25-year-old Richard Tabler and his accomplice, an 18-year-old Fort Hood soldier Timothy Doan Payne, shot and murdered a strip club manager and another male victim.

 Prior to the double murder, Tabler used to work at the club, which was operated by 28-year-old Mohamed–Amine Rahmouni.
 Tabler and Rahmouni later had a conflict that led to Tabler losing his job, and allegedly, Rahmouni threatened to wipe out Tabler's family for $10, and as a result, on November 18, 2004, Tabler decided to kill Rahmouni and formulated a plan.
 In preparation for this act, Tabler bought a camcorder, a pickup truck and a 9–millimeter gun.

 On November 26, 2004, Tabler contacted Rahmouni, offering to sell him some stereo equipment for $1,500 and arranged to meet up at the parking lot of a local business.
 After this, 25-year-old Haitham Frank Zayed, a friend of Rahmouni, drove Rahmouni to the meet-up point, and after the pair arrived at the location, Tabler, who was accompanied by Payne inside the pickup truck, shot Zayed and then Rahmouni, and Payne also videotaped some of the shootings.
 Tabler would later drag out the bodies of both Zayed and Rahmouni from their vehicle, and delivered a second shot to Rahmouni, who was still alive when he was brought out of the car.

 After the murders, Tabler later stole a wallet and a black bag from the car, while Payne would keep the videotape and showed it to a friend before he destroyed it.
 Tabler had even bragged about the murders to a roommate.
 The night after he murdered Rahmouni and Zayed, Tabler called the Bell County Sheriff's Office and claimed responsibility for the double murder and proclaimed that he would commit another double murder.